tatethurston/react-use-error-boundary/README.md

 ## Known Limitations ⚠️

 Because React recreates the component tree from scratch after catching an error, the component using the `useErrorBoundary` hook is always remounted after an error is encountered.
 This means any state will be reinitialized: `useState` and `useRef` hooks will be reinitialized to their initial value and will _not_ persist across caught errors.
+Any values that need to be preserved across error catching must be lifted into a parent component above the component wrapped in `withErrorBoundary`.

 ## Highlights